-Please note that from the 1 October 2021 a valid passport that should be valid for the duration of your stay is required to enter the UK .
+Please note that a valid passport which should be valid for the duration of your stay is required to enter the UK.
 It will not be possible to use an EEA or Swiss national identity card to enter the UK unless you have obtained settled or pre-settled status under the EU Settlement Scheme, in this case you may be able to use a valid identity card or passport which is registered on your UK Visas and Immigration account.
 Read the government website for more information.